Private Loans

 • They will evaluate your credit history.

-• Usually, they will also send an electronic request to our aid office to confirm your enrollment, cost of attendance and other information before they will approve the loan.
+• Usually, they will also send an electronic request to our aid office to confirm your enrollment, cost of attendance and other information before they approve the loan.
 This certification process can take up to two weeks to complete.

 • After certification, the lender must hold your funds for ten more days before they can disburse them to TU.
 The total required processing time is three to four weeks.